École supérieure d'art et design Le Havre-Rouen

 The École supérieure d'art et design Le Havre-Rouen is a public school of art and design established in two of the main cities of Normandy, Rouen and Le Havre.

 History

 Rouen art school was funded by painter Jean-Baptiste Descamps in 1741, and was officially established in 1750.

-Le Havre art school was created in 1800 by Antoine-Marie Lemaître, an architect whose son was comedian Frédérick Lemaître.
+Le Havre art school was created in 1800 by Antoine-Marie Lemaître, an architect whose son was XIXth century comedian Frédérick Lemaître.

 The two schools merged into one in 2010.